 She wants to kiss him forever.
 She wants to close her eyes and give in to sleep.
 She fights the sleep, intent on the feeling of his lips back on hers.
-He has never touched her with such care.
+He's never touched her with such care.

 "Close your eyes, Christine."